Balance Druid Midnight Playstyle and Rotation Guide

 You can also use windows of movement to refresh Sunfire and Moonfire, but this should be your lowest priority option.

 Balance Druid is a spec very reliant on maintaining casting uptime.
-More casts means more Astral Power, and more Astral Power means more spender casts which equates to more damage.
+More casts mean more Astral Power, and more Astral Power means more spender casts, which equate to more damage.

 Defensives